pagopa/cstar-cli/integration_check/README.md

 ![Certificate settings](screenshots_instructions/certificate_settings.png)

-### Set API Key
+### Set RTD API Key
-To set the API Key you must follow the steps below:
+To set the RTD API Key you must follow the steps below:
 - click on the imported collection
 - go to "Variables" tab
 - populate the "API_KEY" INITIAL VALUE field with your API Key